 How Long Do Snails Live?

-Snails live anywhere from 1-10 years in the wild, and up to 25 years in captivity.
+Snails typically live 2-5 years in the wild.
+Some of the larger species live up 15 years and up to 25 years in captivity.
 While this answer may surprise you, without the threat of predators or other environmental concerns, the average snail can live a long life.

 Snails are unique in that you can tell how old a snail is by looking at its shell.
 It maintains the same shell that it was born with, and gains more rings in its shell every time it grows.
 It is similar to a tree in this way, and we can look at the markings on a snail shell to know how old exactly a snail might be.